Lion Air Flight 538

-Lion Air Flight 538 (JT538/LNI538) was a scheduled domestic passenger flight from Soekarno–Hatta International Airport, Jakarta, to Juanda International Airport in Surabaya, with a stopover at Adi Sumarmo Airport, Surakarta, Indonesia.
-On 30 November 2004, the McDonnell Douglas MD-82 overran the runway of Adi Sumarmo Airport, and crashed onto a cemetery on landing; 25 people on board were killed in the crash, including the captain.
-At the time, the accident was Lion Air's only fatal hull loss until 2018.
+Lion Air Flight 538 (JT538/LNI538) was a scheduled domestic passenger flight from Jakarta to Surabaya, with a stopover at Surakarta, all in Indonesia.
+On 30 November 2004, whilst landing at Surakarta, the McDonnell Douglas MD-82 overran the rain-soaked runway of Adi Sumarmo Airport, and impacted a concrete localizer antenna base beyond the end of the runway, causing the aircraft to break apart; 25 people on board were killed in the crash, including the captain.

-Investigation conducted by the Indonesian National Transportation Safety Committee concluded that the crash was caused by hydroplaning, which was aggravated by wind shear.
+The investigation conducted by the Indonesian National Transportation Safety Committee concluded that the crash was caused by hydroplaning, which was aggravated by wind shear.

 Aircraft

-The aircraft, a McDonnell Douglas MD-82, with line number 1173 and manufacturer's serial number 49189, made its first flight on 13 November 1984, later delivered on 20 December 1984 and operated by Mexican carrier Aeroméxico as XA-AMP "Aguascalientes" before being acquired by Lion Air in 2002 and registered as PK-LMN.
-Lion Air had sold the aircraft to another airline for delivery in January 2005.
+The aircraft was a McDonnell Douglas MD-82, manufactured in 1984, acquired by Lion Air in 2002, and registered as PK-LMN.

 Accident

-Flight 538 took off from Jakarta at around 5:00 pm, carrying a total of 146 passengers and seven crew members.
+Flight 538 took off from Jakarta at around 5:00 pm WIB (10:00 UTC), carrying a total of 146 passengers and seven crew members.
 Most of the passengers were members of the Nahdlatul Ulama, who were attending a national meeting held after the victorious result of the 2004 Indonesian Presidential Election.
 The flight was uneventful until its landing.

-The flight arrived at the airport during dusk, around 6:00 pm in heavy rain.
+The flight arrived at the airport during dusk, around 6:00 pm WIB in heavy rain.
 A thunderstorm was reportedly present during the landing.

 Flight 538 was configured appropriately for landing, touched down "smoothly" according to most passengers, and the thrust reversers were deployed.
 The aircraft, however, failed to slow adequately, overran the runway, and slammed into an embankment.
 The impact caused the floor of the front portion of the plane to collapse, reportedly killing many of the passengers.
 The aircraft split into two sections, coming to rest in the end of the runway, and fuel began to leak.
 Passengers had difficulty locating emergency exits in the waning light.
 Some of the passengers self-evacuated through the opening in the fuselage.